Parsa-Sedigh/go-calhoun-test/pamphlets/section-xx-swag.md

 1. we can avoid writing big e2e tests because they're hard to set up and they're fragile and flaky
 2. we could have hard-coded configs

+## 128 Initial db tests
+Note: Calling `panic()` inside `init()` won't terminate the program.

+Note: The price col is of type int and it's in cents.
+So price set to 1000 means 10$.

+Before making changes in db pkg, we wrote a test to make sure we don't break anything there as we refactor it. db_test.go is the test.

+## 129 Creating the dbOpen function
+Create the Open() func in db pkg.

+Instead of format `host=x port=y ...` for psql conn, use `postgres://<user>:<pass>...`, because in the second one, people can just provide **one** env var vs a bunch.